Recently I came across a Blog maintained by Dr. Timothy Shanahan. I made the following comments and received his responses below.

 Jul 20, 2017 09:47 AMThis is a very interesting topic.
 When I went to school most of my classmates and I could not speak a word of English but we had excellent teachers who taught us phonics the way it ought to be taught and we all learned English quite easily.

 Dr. I have been teaching kids who had shut-down for more than 10 years now.
 I started learning everything I can from my students whom I teach on a one on one basis.

-I can prove to you that the main cause of illiteracy is the teaching of the relationship between letters and their sounds.
+I can prove to you that the main cause of illiteracy is the teaching of the relationship between letters and the sounds represented by those letters.